rubenspgcavalcante/webpack-chrome-extension-reloader/sample/README.md

 ## Why can't I load plugin-src/ dir?
 The source needs to be parsed and bundled by Webpack, then is outputed on the `dist` directory.
-This means you can't directly load the `plugin-src` directrory as a extension.
+This means you can't directly load this directory as a extension.
 The source in dist will contain the neccessary data to make the Hot Reloading work properly.

+# Manifest and Icons
+As both manifest.json and icons aren't directly processed on the extension source, it needs to be copied to the final output directory `dist/`.